iamkayourday/Random-FE-Projects/README.md

 - Folder Rock-Paper-Scissiors
 - Description: A simple Rock Paper Scissors game where the player can compete against the computer.
 The game includes score tracking, and the first to reach 100 points wins.

+2. RECIPE PAGE

+- Folder: Recipe Page
+- Description: A simple website created using HTML and CSS that provides a recipe for making an omelette.
+The page includes Preparation time, ingredients, Insructions, and Nutrition for cooking the perfect omelette.
+The design is responsive, optimized for both desktop and mobile viewing.

 ## TECHNOLOGIES USED